-Every track also includes job search preparation for students; support and instruction in crafting resumes, cover letters, portfolios, and online presences.
-Career support staff meets one-on-one with every student to review and practice interviewing skills.
-After completing courses, students are placed in hand-selected internships with tech companies at no extra cost, allowing them to begin their job search with coding experience already on their resumes.
-To kick off their job search, graduates participate in a Demo Day where they present projects to local, hiring employers.
+Epicodus's courses also include job search preparation for students.
+Career advisors meet one-on-one with every student to review resumes and cover letters, practice interviewing, and even go over job applications in class.
+After completing the coursework, students are placed in hand-selected internships with tech companies at no extra cost, allowing them to begin their job search with coding experience already on their resumes.

 Recent Epicodus News